Alicia D'Amico: Beginnings

 In 1953 D’Amico graduated from the Escuela Nacional as a Profesora Nacional de Dibujo y Pintura.
 She met Sara Facio when both of them were studying and became very close friends.
 In 1955, the two of them took a trip to Europe which lasted a year and a half.
 They were able to afford it because the French government granted them a scholarship to study in Paris.
 From Paris, they traveled to Germany, Spain and England.
 In Paris, the project which they had to develop for the scholarship was to make an art history book.
 This motivated the two friends to visit every museum, gallery, art centre, and theatre that they could.
-During their stay in Paris, one day they met a man who, at the moment realised that they were Argentinian and proposed them to participate in El Hogar, which was a very relevant magazine of the moment.
+During their stay in Paris, one day they met a man who, at the moment realised that they were Argentine and proposed them to participate in El Hogar, which was a very relevant magazine of the moment.
 They worked in a few articles which were published in the 1955 issue.

 In Germany D’Amico discovered a new approach to photography, different from the one developed by her father.
 There she bought her first camera, an Agfa Super Silette 35 mm.
 Back in her home, she and Facio started to study photography with her father, but a short while after, he died.
 Alicia D’Amico took charge of the family business the two next years, but then she decided to close the studio.